IES Granada: Study in Granada

 Required.
 Non-US citizens should consult with IES and the Office of International Student Support before applying to the program.

-- Fees: Students pay Haverford tuition, room, and partial board to Haverford.
-Haverford will be responsible for submitting payments to the program.
+- Fees: Students pay Haverford directly to Haverford.
+Haverford will then be responsible for submitting tuition payment to IES.
+Students pay all room and board costs directly to IES.

 Two semesters of college-level Spanish (or equivalent) are required for Intermediate Program.
 Four semesters of college-level Spanish (or equivalent) are required for Advanced Program.
 Students must have taken an appropriate level Spanish course no more than one year prior to the program start date.